 21st April 2018 at 7.00 pm

 Bishop Hannington Church, Hove.

-Michala Petri (recorders) and Lars Hannibal (lute and guitar)
+Michala Petri (recorders) and Lars Hannibal (guitar)

 J.S.
 Bach Sonata F major (BWV 1033 Originally in C major)